Black Diamond JetForce Tour 26L Review

 Features

-The Jetforce features a single small zippered waist-belt pocket that is an excellent place for a clinometer or cliff bar but isn't large enough for most modern (AKA bigger) smartphones.
-While small, we do like the gear loop on one side for racking gear for glacier travel or ski mountaineering.
+The Jetforce features a single small zippered waist-belt pocket that is an excellent place for a clinometer or cliff bar but isn't large enough for most modern smartphones.
+While small, we appreciate the gear loop on one side for racking gear for glacier travel or ski mountaineering.

 Downhill Performance